Cooperative Bargaining Games Without Utilities: Mediated Solutions from Direction Oracles: Introduction

-We note that access to the direction oracle can be easily achieved in practice by giving the mediator access to a minimal information \emph{comparison oracle} for each agent -- at some state in the bargaining process, the mediator proposes new states to every agent, who responds either ``yes'', ``no'' or ``indifferent'', depending on whether the agent prefers the new state more than the current state.
-Forming estimates of agents' most preferred directions (i.e., normalized utility gradients) up to arbitrary accuracy from only a (potentially noisy) comparison oracle is a well-studied problem, with many established algorithms \cite{karabag2021smooth, cheng2019sign, saha2021dueling, saha2022dueling, zhang2024comparisons, liu2019signsgd}.
+access to a minimal information \emph{comparison oracle} for each agent -- at some state in the bargaining process, the mediator proposes new states to every agent, who responds either ``yes'', ``no'' or ``indifferent'', depending on whether the agent prefers the new state more than the current state.
+Forming estimates of agents' most preferred directions (i.e., normalized utility gradients) up to arbitrary accuracy from only a (potentially noisy) comparison oracle is a well-studied problem, with many established algorithms \cite{karabag2021smooth, Cheng2020sign, saha2021dueling, saha2022dueling, zhang2024comparisons, liu2019signsgd}.
 Of course, when agents' utilities are available, the mediator can simply compute their normalized gradients; these will be comparable across agents even if their utilities are scaled in different nonaffine fashions.